-WASHINGTON -- Juror No. 4 in Sen. Ted Stevens' federal corruption trial, otherwise known as Marian Hinnant, didn't leave to attend her father's funeral in California, as she told the judge at the time.
+WASHINGTON -- Juror No. 4 in Sen. Ted Stevens' federal corruption trial, otherwise known as Marian Hinnant, didn't abandon deliberations to attend her father's funeral in California, as she told the judge at the time.

-Instead, Hinnant had a plane ticket to see the Breeders' Cup at Santa Anita Park outside Los Angeles and didn't want to miss it, she told the judge today when he ordered her to court to find out why she'd left town and lost contact with him, forcing him to replace her just hours before the jury found Stevens guilty last week.
+Instead, Hinnant had a plane ticket to see the Breeders' Cup at Santa Anita Park outside Los Angeles and didn't want to miss it, she told the judge Monday.
+U.S. District Judge Emmet Sullivan ordered her into court to find out why she'd left town and lost contact with him, forcing him to replace her just hours before the jury found Stevens guilty last week.

 "I just wanted to go to the Breeders' Cup," she told reporters outside the courthouse in a rambling and incoherent interview.

-Stevens, 84, is fighting for his political life, with a challenge by Anchorage Mayor Mark Begich, a Democrat.
+Stevens, 84, is fighting for his political life, challenged by Anchorage Mayor Mark Begich, a Democrat.
 Since a jury found Stevens guilty on seven counts of failing to report more than $250,000 in gifts, he has continued to maintain his innocence.
-Relying on the technical definition of "conviction," which doesn't take effect until sentencing, Stevens has been telling supporters that he is not a convicted felon.

 But that evening, he heard from Hinnant, who told him she needed to go tend to her father's funeral.
-He suspending deliberations for a day while he determined what to do, but then lost contact with her over the weekend.
-He brought in an alternate juror on Monday, and within hours, they'd come to a unanimous verdict of guilt on all seven counts.
+He suspended deliberations for Friday, Oct.
+24, while he determined what to do.
+When he lost contact with her over the weekend, he brought in an alternate juror on Monday.
+Within hours, they came to a unanimous verdict of guilty on all seven counts.

-Hinnant said she wasn't the disruptive juror but that "there was one lady in there in the room one time that was always mad.
-I mean that's what kept us from finishing up the deliberations so fast."
+Hinnant said she wasn't the disruptive juror but said, "There was one lady in there in the room one time that was always mad.
+I mean, that's what kept us from finishing up the deliberations so fast."

 In Washington on her way from the courthouse to the Metro, Hinnant told reporters that she would have found the Alaska senator guilty had she remained on the jury.